 Government representatives consulted agreed that SLEITI publications had enabled them to track government revenues from the extractives more closely.
 Although certain companies and government stakeholders highlighted the existence of taxpayer confidentiality clauses in the Income Tax Act 2000, the same data seemed uncontroversial to publicly disclose through SLEITI.

 The lack of reporting by four material companies did not seem to concern any civil society or government stakeholders, as unilateral disclosures by government were provided with the required quality assurances.
 Neither did it concern government that the remaining unilateral disclosures were not disaggregated by individual revenue stream, but by government entity (as visible in table7.1, p.57).
 However, some civil society representatives highlighted that, while the quality of SLEITI data was perceived as good, there were concerns regarding the scope and comprehensiveness of the reconciled data.
 These non-MSG stakeholders expressed concern that signature bonuses were excluded from reporting and, even though they were conscious that no petroleum rights had been awarded in the period under review, some argued that the report should still have confirmed the value of revenues collected under all revenue streams to ensure the comprehensiveness of the scope of reconciliation, including capital gains taxes.

-The lack of reporting of one company in particular, Sierra Rutile Limited, is a particular concern due to consistent allegations of corruption and improper payments to the government and its officials.,,, When asked about transactions related to the acquisition of Sierra Rutile Limited, the IA claimed that they were under the impression that coverage of both the loan, and possible capital gains taxes in the 2015 report meant that no further explanations were needed in the 2016 report.
-The IA could not provide evidence for or against whether any material capital gains tax revenues had been omitted from the scope of reconciliation.
-When confronted with these concerns, government representatives at the MSG would not dispute that there was a significant capital gains tax payment to government, however neither could it be verified whether any capital gains taxes were according to accrued amounts.
-Nonetheless, despite the lack of provision of sufficient evidence related to the value of capital gains taxes in 2016, the IA and MSG members noted their general understanding that the disclosures were comprehensive without a clear basis for this assessment.
+In relation to Sierra Rutile, the repayment of the government loan is covered on page 55 and the payment of capital gains tax related to the acquisition of Sierra Rutile by Iluka Resources is also covered in that page.

 Company and government stakeholders highlighted the importance of quarterly filings made by companies to the NMA, named C-17 and C-23 forms.
 All templates of different filings made by companies to NMA are available online, although the completed filings are not publicly accessible.
 These filings contained companies’ payments to government and were subject to compliance checks every six months.
 Although stakeholders emphasised that quality assurances for these forms did not amount to a form of audit, they strongly recommended that better quality assurances could be made and that there were no apparent barriers to the publication of these filings.
 These claims were also mirrored by companies, who welcomed efforts that could reduce duplication of reporting.

 Initial assessment